Do you think you can tell a story?

 In this post, I'd like to share some of these tools that I've been relying on to 'make'.
 Maybe it can help you or at the very least, give you something to think about from another angle.
 As always, this is in no way exhaustive or totally 100% full proof.
 So, if you have other resources, ideas and comments to share with me : Leave me a comment or DM me, I'm open.

 Here we go.

 1. Stephen King's memoir 'On Writing'

-I picked up Stephen King's memoir 'On Writing' and I found myself going back to the book again and again.
-I do not even consider myself a fan of his but I know enough about his iconic stories to read this book and understand what he is talking about.
+I picked up Stephen King's memoir 'On Writing' and I find myself going back to the book again and again.
+I do not even consider myself a fan of his work but I know enough about his iconic stories to read his memoir and understand his process.
 If you are serious about writing stories, you should pick up the book and give it a proper read.
-However, if you are lazy, here is a pretty good post by N.A.
+However, if you are lazy, here is a good post by N.A.
 Turner from medium.com summarising 12 lessons that he gained from the book.

 StudioBinder is a production management solution that helps video and photo productions create call sheets, shot lists, shooting schedules, breakdowns, storyboards, moodboards and more - *Description lifted from their YouTube channel's about section.

 They've released a whole bunch of free resources.
 They also created tools and templates that are available to the public.
 If you want more, you simply purchase their solutions.
 But here are some of the free stuff that I've found very useful. *Pro-tip : Watch their videos and then download some of their free templates!